limonPRO/BookStore/README.md

   npm run start
 ```

-## API Endpoints
-The following endpoints are available:

-Before you begin, ensure you have met the following requirements:
-- Node.js installed on your local machine
 - mysql installed and running
 - A mysql database created for this project
 - Knowledge of TypeScript and Express framework